padiazg/go-zh07/readme.md

-# Winsen ZH06 and ZH07 Laser dust sensor
+# Driver for Winsen ZH06 and ZH07 Laser dust sensor

-ZH06 [pdf reference](docs/ZH06.pdf), ZH07 [pdf reference](docs/ZH07.pdf) are laser dust sensors module to check air quality.
+ [ZH06](docs/ZH06.pdf) and [ZH07](docs/ZH07.pdf) are laser dust sensors module to check air quality.

 # Communication modes
 There are two communication modes supported